 Back in the heat of battle, Jak stepped between Thom and his foe, drawing Yeraa’s sword and plunging it into the man’s chest.
 Raising the bloodied blade above his head to show Tik, his lion jumped on the man who’d come up behind him, dragging him to the ground.
 The man’s blood-curdling screams filled the room as he was mauled, and Jak commanded the lion to go after Tik next.
 As it rushed the traitor, Tik angled his rapier just right, using the lion’s momentum against it and driving his blade through its eye.

 As Thom swung around to flank Kayde’s attackers, the performer was putting on a show to be remembered.
 Running another enemy through and dealing a nasty blow to a second, his luck finally ran out as yet another Emerald Claw agent advanced on his position.
 Finding just the right opening, her sword tore into Kayde’s gut.
-Staggering back as blood gushed from his side, two more enemies closed in on Thom.
+Staggering back as blood gushed from his side, he glanced behind him to see two more enemies close in on Thom.
 The party had dealt a nasty blow to Tik and his men…but the fight wasn’t over yet, and it seemed like the tide might have turned against them.

 Behind the Scenes